-Tristan is currently pursuing a Doctor of Musical Arts (DMA) degree in the C.V.
-Starr Doctoral Fellows Program at The Juilliard School with Yoheved Kaplinsky, and with Steven Laitz as dissertation advisor.
-Tristan holds both a Bachelor of Music and Master of Music from Juilliard, where he graduated from its selective accelerated dual-degree program studying with Jerome Lowenthal.
-From 2015 to 2018, Tristan was a proud recipient of a Kovner Fellowship.
-He also won the 2015 Gina Bachauer Piano Competition at Juilliard and has been a prizewinner at many international piano competitions, most recently at the 2017 Van Cliburn International Piano Competition.
+Tristan is currently pursuing a Doctor of Musical Arts degree in the C.V.
+Starr Doctoral Fellows Program at The Juilliard School.
+Under the guidance of Steven Laitz, he is completing his doctoral dissertation on the Ukrainian jazz composer Nikolai Kapustin, whose music he was introduced to at a young age and has since championed.
+Tristan also holds both a Bachelor of Music and Master of Music from Juilliard, during which he graduated from its selective accelerated dual-degree program.
+In 2015, he won the Gina Bachauer Piano Competition at Juilliard and has received numerous accolades at many international piano competitions, including the 2017 Van Cliburn International Piano Competition.

 Tristan has given solo concerts in the United States, as well as in Canada, France, Germany, Italy, and Lithuania, in venues such as Salle Cortot in Paris, McCallum Theatre in Palm Desert, California, and Alice Tully Hall in New York.
 He has also been a featured artist on radio stations such as CBC Radio Canada and WQXR New York, where he performed to a sold-out audience at The Greene Space.
 In the spring of 2017, he gave a solo recital and a master class for the Young Pianists Series in Knoxville, Tennessee.
 Recent engagements have included solo recitals at the Aurora Cultural Center in Toronto, Canada, The Harvard Club in New York, and the South Orange Performing Arts Center in New Jersey.
 Last year during the Covid-19 pandemic, he recorded a virtual solo concert for the Vancouver Recital Society at the Chan Centre for the Performing Arts.